 Real-Time Scoring and Activation

 Modern marketing prediction operates in real time.
 As new customer behaviors stream into the CDP, AI decisioning engines re-score profiles and trigger automated workflows: a rising churn score activates a retention offer, a high purchase propensity triggers a personalized product recommendation, a declining engagement score suppresses ad spend.
-This closed loop between prediction and action is where AI-native CDPs create the most value.
+This closed loop between prediction and action is where Agentic CDPs create the most value.

-Predictive Analytics for Marketing vs General Business Intelligence
+Predictive Marketing vs General Business Intelligence

 | Dimension | Predictive Analytics for Marketing | General BI / Reporting |